VSH Bear Put Spread Strategy

 What is a bear put spread on VSH?

 A bear put spread on VSH is the bear put spread strategy applied to VSH (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With VSH stock trading near $37.38, the strikes shown on this page are snapped to the nearest listed VSH chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With VSH stock at $34.94 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed VSH chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are VSH bear put spread max profit and max loss calculated?